linux-chenxing/linux-chenxing.org/ip/index.md

 ### GOP

 "Graphics Output Path".
-This is a simple framebuffer that uses a chunk of system memory
+This is a simple framebuffer that uses a chunk of system memory.

 ### LPLL